jhlq/Equations.jl/README.md

 # Equations
-Calculate with symbols as numbers, symbol names starting with 3 underscores are reserved for internal use.
+Calculate with symbols as numbers (symbol names starting with 3 underscores are reserved for internal use):
 ```
 :x+:y
 :x*:y